Drifter-Supremo/new-freya/memory-bank/progress.md

 - All dependencies installed with no build errors.
 - Requirements.txt restored to the original stack.

+## Phase 2: Database Schema & Models — Complete

+- **ERD (Entity Relationship Diagram) created** and saved to `memory-bank/erd.md`
+- **Table relationships and constraints fully defined** in `memory-bank/relationships.md`
+- **Database query optimization strategies documented** in `memory-bank/db_optimization.md`
+- **All core models implemented and tested:**
+    - User
+    - Conversation
+    - Message
+    - UserFact
+    - Topic
+    - MessageTopic (join table)
+- **Bidirectional relationships and many-to-many associations tested and working**
+- **Unit tests for each model** confirm correct schema and ORM integrity

 ## What's Left to Build

-- Full FastAPI backend implementation.
-- PostgreSQL schema and memory architecture.
-- Memory context assembly engine.
+- Memory context assembly engine
-- API endpoints for chat, memory, and topic search.
+- API endpoints for chat, memory, and topic search
-- Firestore to PostgreSQL migration tooling.
+- Firestore to PostgreSQL migration tooling
-- Structured logging and error handling.
+- Structured logging and error handling
-- CI/CD pipeline setup for backend.
+- CI/CD pipeline setup for backend
-- Railway deployment configuration.
+- Railway deployment configuration

 ## Current Status

-- Backend rebuild is in the planning/documentation phase.
+- Backend rebuild is in the implementation phase, with database schema and models complete.
 - Node.js backend is deprecated and not in use.

 ## Known Issues

-- No critical issues at this stage; backend development pending.
+- No critical issues at this stage; backend development is on track.